-Rating "ESG quality" reliably and discerning exactly what constitutes an "ESG activity" is also a point of debate, particularly for activities indistinguishable from normal ongoing business decisions to maximize shareholder value.20 activity" is also a point of debate, particularly for activities indistinguishable from normal ongoing business decisions to maximize shareholder value.20
+Rating "ESG quality" reliably and discerning exactly what constitutes an "ESG activity" is also a point of debate, particularly for activities indistinguishable from normal ongoing business decisions to maximise shareholder value.

 Counterpoint: While it appears that work is needed to provide clarity, transparency and consistency to investors so they understand the message and trade-offs ESG ratings are attempting to convey, there is a broader issue to consider.
-A world in which companies are 100% transparent and ESG disclosures are standardized does not exist.
+A world in which companies are 100% transparent and ESG disclosures are standardised does not exist.
 Absent that world, asset managers are essentially left to their own devices in promulgating ESG ratings and screening